SciML/DiffEqDocs.jl/docs/src/solvers/sde_solve.md

 ## Recommended Methods

-For most Ito diagonal and scalar noise problems where a good amount of accuracy is required and mild stiffness may be an issue, the `SOSRI` algorithm should do well.
+For most Ito diagonal and scalar noise problems where a good amount of accuracy is required and where mild stiffness may be an issue, the `SOSRI` algorithm should do well.
 If the problem has additive noise, then `SOSRA` will be the optimal algorithm.
 At low tolerances (`<1e-4`?) `SRA3` will be more efficient, though `SOSRA` is more robust to stiffness.
-For commutative noise, `RKMilCommute` is a strong order 1.0 method which utilizes the commutivity property to greatly speed up the stochastic iterated integral approximation and can choose between Ito and Stratonovich.
+For commutative noise, `RKMilCommute` is a strong order 1.0 method which utilizes the commutativity property to greatly speed up the stochastic iterated integral approximation and can choose between Ito and Stratonovich.
 For non-commutative noise, difficult problems usually require adaptive time stepping in order to be efficient.
-In this case, `LambaEM` and `LambaEulerHeun` are adaptive and handle general non-diagonal problems (for Ito and Stratonovich interpretations respectively).
-If adaptivity isn't necessary, the `EM` and `EulerHeun` are good choices (for Ito and Stratonovich interpretations respectively).
+In this case, `LambaEM` and `LambaEulerHeun` are adaptive and handle general non-diagonal problems (for Ito and Stratonovich interpretations, respectively).
+If adaptivity isn't necessary, the `EM` and `EulerHeun` are good choices (for Ito and Stratonovich interpretations, respectively).

 For stiff problems with additive noise, the high order adaptive method